SEO / Singapore / Trends 2026

 AI Overviews Dominate Google SERPs

-The single most visible change to Google search in the past two years has been the expansion of AI Overviews — the AI-generated summaries that now appear at the top of search results for the majority of informational and commercial queries.
-In Singapore, AI Overviews are triggered on an estimated 40% to 60% of all search queries, with particularly high prevalence in categories like healthcare, finance, education, technology, and professional services.
+The single most visible change to Google search in the past two years is the growth of AI Overviews.
+These AI-generated summaries now appear at the top of search results for most informational and commercial queries.
+In Singapore, AI Overviews show up on an estimated 40% to 60% of all search queries.
+They appear especially often in a few categories: healthcare, finance, education, technology, and professional services.

-For Singapore businesses, the implications are profound.
-When an AI Overview appears, the traditional organic results are pushed significantly below the fold.
-Click-through rates on position one organic results have dropped by an estimated 25% to 40% for queries where AI Overviews are present.
-The brands that are cited within the AI Overview itself, however, capture disproportionate visibility and trust.
+For Singapore businesses, this matters a lot.
+When an AI Overview appears, it pushes traditional organic results well below the fold.
+Click-through rates on position one organic results have dropped by an estimated 25% to 40%.
+This happens for queries where AI Overviews show up.
+But brands cited within the AI Overview itself capture far more visibility and trust than the rest.

 Getting cited in AI Overviews is not the same as ranking in traditional results.
-Google’s AI pulls from sources it deems authoritative, well-structured, and factually reliable.
-This means that structured data, entity signals, comprehensive content, and E-E-A-T indicators all influence whether your brand appears in an AI Overview.
-Simply ranking on page one is no longer enough — you need to be the source that Google’s AI chooses to cite.
+Google’s AI pulls from sources it sees as authoritative, well-structured, and factually reliable.
+A few things shape whether your brand appears in an AI Overview.
+These include structured data, entity signals, full content, and E-E-A-T indicators.
+Ranking on page one is no longer enough.
+You need to be the source that Google’s AI picks to cite.

 Key insight: Brands cited in Google AI Overviews receive up to 3x more brand impressions than those in traditional position one, even when users do not click through.